heatcrypto/heat-modules/README.md

 npm install ripple-lib --save
 ```

-Now open the file `./modules/ripple/src/core.js` that was generated for you in the bootstrap step.
+Now open the file `./modules/ripple/src/core.js` that was generated for you in the bootstrap step and add the following code
+so we support Ripple addresses.

 ```js
 // at the top we load the Ripple sdk that we just installed